markkes/markedup/README.md

 # Markedup.nl - website build with Vue.js

 Welcome to the repository of the website for markedup.nl.
-This website is setup with :love: by Mark Feenstra.
+This website is setup and build by Mark Feenstra.
 Front-end Developer based in Heemskerk, the Netherlands.
-Have any questions, suggestions or just want a chat.
+Do you have any questions, suggestions or just want a chat.
 Contact me via mark@markedup.nl.

 [![Netlify Status](https://api.netlify.com/api/v1/badges/34629e17-b819-453e-a5ac-f8f0c1417993/deploy-status)](https://app.netlify.com/sites/markedup/deploys)